mui/mui-x/docs/data/migration/migration-tree-view-v6/migration-tree-view-v6.md

 #### Define `expandIcon`

-The icon used to expand the children of a item (rendered when this item is collapsed) is now defined as a slot both on the Tree View and the `TreeItem` components.
+The icon used to expand the children of an item (rendered when this item is collapsed) is now defined as a slot both on the Tree View and the `TreeItem` components.

 If you were using the `ChevronRight` icon from `@mui/icons-material`,